 While the 16 Week Attendance badge gives you a concrete metric, the Family Attendance badge gives you a wider picture of the attendance patterns over the last 24 months.
 With this chart, each bar represents one month.
 The taller the bar, the more often the family attended a weekend service that month.
 This chart gives you an excellent picture of the attendance trend.

 The bar graph on an adult will aggregate attendance for the whole family, while child records will only show attendance for the specific child.
-However, the badge's configuration can be updated to show individual attendance for adults too.

 Baptism Badge